How many sessions will I need / do you offer?

 Where are you based / where do you work?

-I’m local to Quedgeley in Gloucestershire and happy to travel around 30-40 minutes.
+I’m local to Quedgeley in Gloucestershire and happy to travel around 30-40 minutes for in person walk and talk sessions.
 I’m always open to a conversation about where walk and talk coaching can take place.
 Working outdoors could be as straight forward as your local park.
 When we meet for the first time and if we agree to work together, I’ll ask you for any places you favour.
 After that initial meeting I will make a plan on where we’ll meet taking into account time available to you, your location and any preferences for the type of location.

 Is it safe working outdoors?